TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If.rst

    .isTrue.field = header
    .negate = 1

-There are two conditions - :ts:`isGreaterThan` and :ts:`isTrue`.
+There are two conditions - :typoscript:`isGreaterThan` and :typoscript:`isTrue`.
 If they are both true, the total is true (both are connected with an AND).
-BUT(!) then the result of the function in total would be false because the :ts:`negate`-flag inverts the result!
+BUT(!) then the result of the function in total would be false because the :typoscript:`negate`-flag inverts the result!

 .. _if-examples: